-- Large-scale and long-distance transmission of hydropower; primarily in China, India, and Brazil - Integration of offshore wind power; primarily in northern Europe and planned for in North America - Trading interconnectors; primarily subsea in Europe and some North American applications
+- Large-scale and long-distance transmission of hydropower; primarily in China, India, and Brazil.
+Many of these systems are using 800 kV voltage. - Integration of offshore wind power; primarily in northern Europe and planned for in North America.
+VSC technology is totally dominating these connections.

+• Trading interconnectors; primarily subsea in Europe and some North American applications

-Figure 4 shows the accumulated installed effect of HVDC systems in the world, which is also shown in Figure 5.
-Figure 5 presents the data divided into regions.
+Figure 4 shows the accumulated installed effect of HVDC systems in the world.